MSc Polymer Technology

 The need for graduates with the competence offered by the programme will continue to be excellent and are projected to increase in the future.

 Students in the programme learn how to research, design, and produce environmentally friendly materials that will replace many synthetic materials currently found in society.
-For example, nanocellulose-based fabrics may replace many synthetic-based fabric materials.
 As such, contributing to a toxin-free society will improve the health and well-being of humanity.

-A study in fibre and polymer technology naturally involves the responsible use of materials and sustainable production.
-In particular, this relates to the development of new materials with superior properties, leading to lower consumption of materials, a longer life-time and considerations of end-of-life scenarios for materials.
+A study in polymer technology naturally involves the responsible use of materials and sustainable production.
+In particular, this relates to the development of new materials with superior properties, leading to lower consumption of materials, a longer lifetime and considerations of end-of-life scenarios for materials.

 Faculty and research